How to Avoid Tourist Traps in Delhi

 Travelling always garners that secret sense of adventure; the rush of wandering down an unknown street, the slight fear in tasting a new dish, the unbelievable excitement at discovering another perch in the world that delivers a perfect sunset (because there’s millions of them, hidden all over the world).

 It’s why I travel.

-The only thing that ever bars me from visiting a new place is the authenticity I’m likely to encounter—and it’s not all about commercialization, it’s about heart.
-While Disney World to some may seem too pristine, it’s the whole Disney experience to walk down Main Street with a recreated vintage theater on one side and a Starbucks on the other.
-Whereas when I wander into the Great Smoky Mountains and get into a traffic jam because of the busses lined up for Ripley’s in Gatlinburg I have to wonder, is this too much of a tourist trap?
+The only thing that ever bars me from visiting a new place is the authenticity I’m likely to encounter—and it’s not all about commercialization, it’s about the heart.
+While Disney World to some may seem too pristine, it’s the whole Disney experience of walking down Main Street with a recreated vintage theater on one side and a Starbucks on the other.
+Whereas, when I wander into the Great Smoky Mountains and get into a traffic jam because of the busses lined up for Ripley’s in Gatlinburg I have to wonder, is this too much of a tourist trap?

+There are a few common tourist scams in India.
 While I tend to stay away from organized travelling in general (no travel agencies, no group tours), it does seem to make it easier in the long run, which is the main draw.
-And when you’re touching down in a foreign place, the temptation to grab anything that seems even the least bit coordinated has multiplied.
+When you’re touching down in a foreign place, the temptation to grab anything that seems even the least bit coordinated has multiplied.

-My first experience with beggars was in Rome with the Roma, and while I made the classic mistakes there, I keep in mind a couple of things when I travel now that keep me from handing out rupees for every magician in Old Delhi.
+My first experience with beggars was in Rome with the Roma.
+While I made classic mistakes there, I keep in mind a couple of things when I travel now that keep me from handing out rupees for every magician in Old Delhi.

-If any group surrounds your mode of transportation or group or self saying they are performers, it’s better to walk away without watching any of it.
+If any group surrounds your mode of transportation or group and are performers, it’s better to walk away without watching any of it.
 While some of the performances are interesting (and certainly new to many travellers), if you watch, you should give them some money.
 If you don’t want to hand over any change, get out of there as quickly as possible.

 While travelling, there’s always a couple of things I never leave home without, and with Delhi it’s not any different.